 The Odyssey of the Mind program is based on the premise that creativity can be taught.
-Can you think of anyone who fits any of these descriptions . . . the talented student that is "naturally" creative; the student whose talents require nurturing; the student who does not think of herself as creative, but feels she is "different" than her peers; or the student with untapped potential but no outlet for it to thrive?
+Can you think of anyone who fits any of these descriptions . . . the talented student that is "naturally" creative; the student whose talents require nurturing; the student who does not think of themselves as creative, but feels they are "different" than their peers; or the student with untapped potential but no outlet for it to thrive?
 Odyssey of the Mind provides that outlet in an environment where almost every type of student will thrive.
+In fact, Odyssey of the Mind provides an educational benefit to all students at all learning levels.